"Wait!" Ruhan stepped forward slowly. He kept his voice calm so he wouldn't alarm the bandit.

 "They've taken everything," Duran muttered, wiping blood from his blade.

-"We'll manage on foot.
-There's no other choice," Ruhan said, his voice remaining steady and calm.
+"We'll manage on foot," Ruhan said, his voice remaining steady and calm.
+"There's no other choice."

-Xiao Zhi couldn't understand where his courage and composure came from.
+Xiao Zhi couldn't understand where Ruhan's courage and composure came from.
 Her heart nearly jumped out of her chest from the chaos that had just unfolded before her eyes.
 The scenes she thought she would only ever see in movies.
 Yet Ruhan stood there, calm and certain, as if he had known all along that they would survive.

 Duran managed to build a small fire from splintered wood and what little dry brush they could find.
 No food.
 Barely any water.
 Just the cold, unyielding desert night.